Apokarseznam/AutoApp/README.md

 # AutoApp

-This is a Spring Boot Java app which connects to a MySQL instance running inside a Docker container
+This is a Spring Boot Java app which connects to a MySQL instance running inside a Docker container.

 ### Technologies used:
 * Maven